andrewufrank/daino/docs/site/dough/Blog/01blog1.md

 ---

 # level1 Titel
-nonsense text under level 1 (which will be rendered as level 2 title, given that the title is level1).
+Some nonsense text under level 1 (which will be rendered as level 2 title, given that the title is level1).

 The tufte style does discourage the use of multiple levels of titles; the styles for the levels 3, 4 and 5 do not have sensible defaults and should be adapted^[Probably in the `theme/templates/static/tufte.css` file] if intended to be used!